tsaith/ml_class/README.md

 ml_class
 ========

-Machine learning class of the Stanford university on Coursera. <br/>
-Here are the programming exercises done by myself for this class. <br/>
+Here are the programming exercises done by myself in the machine learning class of Stanford university on Coursera.
-All codes were written with Octave/Matlab.
+All codes are written with Octave/Matlab.

-ex1: Linear Regression. <br/>
+- ex1: Linear Regression
-ex2: Logistic Regression. <br/>
+- ex2: Logistic Regression
-ex3: Multi-class Classification and Neural Networks. <br/>
+- ex3: Multi-class Classification and Neural Networks
-ex4: Neural Networks Learning. <br/>
+- ex4: Neural Networks Learning
-ex5: Regularized Linear Regression and Bias v.s.
-Variance. <br/>
+- ex5: Regularized Linear Regression and Bias v.s.
+Variance
-ex6: Support Vector Machines. <br/>
+- ex6: Support Vector Machines
-ex7: K-means Clustering and Principal Component Analysis. <br/>
+- ex7: K-means Clustering and Principal Component Analysis
-ex8: Anomaly Detection and Recommender Systems.
+- ex8: Anomaly Detection and Recommender Systems

-doc/slides: The slides used in this class.
+- doc/slides: The slides used in this class